yadalis/elm/README.md

 # Using azure function url to fetch test data from a .json file

-Just replace the localhost:5000 url with the below url in commands.elm file and rebuild the code, then you should get the same results! as before https://testfuncappsuresh.azurewebsites.net/api/loadInProcessROs?code=kCigay9kCfy2nr0ui7yzI0jDinaC0TiBmBTcBEawoPzPxyNMCbTsug==
+Just replace the localhost:5000 url with the below url in commands.elm file and rebuild the code, then you should get the same results! as before.

+https://testfuncappsuresh.azurewebsites.net/api/loadInProcessROs?code=kCigay9kCfy2nr0ui7yzI0jDinaC0TiBmBTcBEawoPzPxyNMCbTsug==

 # Demo